Sabina Spielrein: Biography

-Family and early life 1885–1904
+Family and early life, 1885–1904

 She was born in 1885 into a wealthy Jewish family in Rostov-on-Don, Russian Empire.
 Her mother Eva (born Khave) Lublinskaya was the daughter and granddaughter of rabbis from Yekaterinoslav.
 Eva trained as a dentist, but did not practice.
 Sabina's father Nikolai (born Naftul) Spielrein was an agronomist.
 After moving from Warsaw to Rostov, he became a successful merchant.
 On her birth certificate, Sabina appeared as Sheyve Naftulovna, but throughout her life and on official documents she used the name Sabina Nikolayevna.
 She was the eldest of five children.
 All three of her brothers later became eminent scientists.
 One of them, Isaac Spielrein, was a Soviet psychologist, a pioneer of work psychology.
 Another was the mathematician Jan Spielrein.
 From her early childhood, Sabina was highly imaginative and believed that she had a 'higher calling' to achieve greatness, and she communicated about this privately with a 'guardian spirit'.
 However, her parents' marriage was turbulent and she experienced physical violence from both of them.
 She suffered from multiple somatic symptoms and obsessions.

 Some commentators believe she may have been sexually abused by someone in the family.

 She attended a Froebel school followed by the Yekaterinskaya Gymnasium in Rostov, where she excelled in science, music and languages.
 She learned to speak three languages fluently.
 During her teens, she continued to be troubled emotionally and became infatuated first with her history teacher, then with a paternal uncle.
 While at school, she resolved to go abroad to train as a doctor, with the approval of her rabbinic grandfather.
-At the end of her schooling she was awarded a gold medal.
+She completed her medical degree with honors.